-6. Consultation 3 (Pre-Submission Consultation - Regulation 14)
+7. Consultation 3 (Pre-Submission Consultation - Regulation 14 - April - June 2017)

-This public consultation gave a final opportunity to the WNDP residents and other consultees to make comments and indicate a level of policy support to the Draft Plan prior to submission to SODC, and the subsequent progress towards examination and referendum.
+This public consultation gave a final opportunity to local residents and other consultees to make comments and indicate a level of policy support to the draft WNDP prior to submission to SODC, and the subsequent progress towards examination and referendum.
 The consultation ran from April 18th to June 2nd (including a one week extension from the original closing date).
 The preparatory work involved ensuring that all the necessary evidence and draft documents were complete and available on the WNDP web site.
 The draft documents were:

+- Watlington Neighbourhood Development Plan

-- WNDP
+- Consultation Statement

-- Environmental Report/Sustainability Appriasal
+- Sustainability Appraisal with Environment Report

 - Basic Conditions Statement

 - Maps Supplement

 - Green Spaces Paper